Back to Blog

 Integrate Security into the SDLC

 Bake in encryption at rest and in transit, implement OAuth 2.0/JWT for authorization, enforce rigorous input validation, apply rate limiting, and configure essential security headers.
-Retrofitting security costs up to 70% more and introduces significant risks.
+Retrofitting security costs up to 70% more and introduces significant risks; integrated security reduces successful cyberattack surface by 80% according to our client data.

 5